MattSkiff/covid19_nz_data/README.md

 # COVID19 NZ Data Explorer

 A shiny app to view covid19 data scraped from the MoH website.
-This app is not official in any way shape or form and is simply a personal project.
+This app is not official in any way shape or form and is a personal project.
 All data is now sourced from the Ministry of Health.

 Update: The Ministry of Health now has some charts and a map available on their website.